Bubblbu/linkedcat/linked-cat.md

 ### The experience of searching, exploring, and discovering

 When is a search finished?
 Can or should we provide a notion of exhaustiveness?

+### Inequality and power dynamics within maps

+Do we reproduce certain power dynamics from the system?
+Do we introduce some inequalities and negative effects ourselves within our interface?
+How can we counter those?